fboender/awesome-devop-tools/README.md

   named interface and displays a table of current bandwidth usage by pairs of hosts.
 Handy for answering the question "why is our ADSL link so slow?".
 * **[tinc](https://www.tinc-vpn.org/)**: A auto-routing meshing VPN.
+* **[proxychains](https://github.com/haad/proxychains)**: a tool that forces
+  any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.

 ## Monitoring